-As such, our efforts will include the support for a call center or multiple call center organizations to develop the infrastructure necessary to provide 24x7 call coverage capacity while meeting the expectations laid out in the SAMHSA toolkit.
-Part of this effort will also address the rules the FCC adopted in July 2020, designating 988 as the phone number for Americans in crisis to connect with suicide prevention and mental health crisis counselors.
+As such, our efforts include the support for multiple call center organizations to develop the infrastructure necessary to provide 24x7 call coverage capacity while meeting the expectations laid out in the SAMHSA toolkit.
+Part of this effort also addresses the rules the FCC adopted in July 2020, designating 988 as the phone number for Americans in crisis to connect with suicide prevention and mental health crisis counselors.
 Switching to an easy-to-remember 988 as the '911' for suicide prevention and mental health crisis services will make it easier for Hoosiers in crisis to access the help they need and decrease the stigma surrounding suicide and mental health issues.
-FSSA plans to implement this new resource by July 2022.
+FSSA implemented this new resource in July 2022 and has consistently seen an increase in the rate of 988 calls answered in-state.